00fox/Ds2vJoy/README.md

 Like for normal axis, the value of axis movement takes place over last axis values of the same type (for example X, XTR, XINV, XY_C_UR: XY center to UpRight)
   - but you can use Overcontrol checkbox to fuse values
-    - double, Protect: further axis action which should overpass this one won't be permit (may be used on other vJoy buttons)
+    - double, Protect: further axis action which should overpass this one won't be permit (may be used on other Mapping buttons)
-  - if there are merged vJoy axes of type X, Y, Z, RZ in the mapping, the threshold is removed on, respectively, the LX, LY, RX, RY axes of ds
+  - if there are merged Mapping axes of type X, Y, Z, RZ in the mapping, the threshold is removed on, respectively, the LX, LY, RX, RY axes of ds

 ______________________________________________________________________________________ Switch